 As I wrote in THIS former post, Chilean Sea Bass is the commercial name for the Patagonian Toothfish, which is a type of cod.
 In that recipe, I’ve paired it with the light and fresh flavors of lime and olive oil.
 The result was perfect for summer.
 Alas, the weather outside is now far from summery, and so I had to come up with a “warmer” (i.e, heavier) preparation.

-Bearing in mind the “buttery” texture, I’ve decided to use butter as a base for a tasty and crunchy topping.
+Bearing in mind the “buttery” texture of the fish, I’ve decided to use butter as a base for a tasty and crunchy topping.
 Crispy chopped bacon and pecans were added to the butter, along with some fresh thyme, maple syrup and mustard.
 For the cooking liquids I chose white wine combined with Grand Marnier, an orange flavored liquor.

 In order to keep the topping crunchy, I’ve decided not to cover the dish while baking.
-However, as the pieces are quite thick, I’ve made a few small horizontal cuts in each, in order to enable the steam to cook the fillets evenly from inside by the time the topping is golden and crunchy.
+However, as the pieces were quite thick, I’ve made a few small horizontal cuts in each, in order to enable the steam to cook the fillets evenly from inside, by the time the topping is golden and crunchy.

 The result is a wonderful mix of flavors and textures; the butter melts over the fillet, keeping it moist, the topping adds a salty, slightly sweet, smoky-nutty crunch, while the thyme, wine and Grand Marnier add wonderful aroma.

 No doubt this is a dish I’ll be making again.
 I hope you’ll enjoy it as well.

 For the fish:

 12 oz (340 grams) center cut boneless Chilean Sea Bass, cut in two, at room temperature

 ¼ cup fruity white wine

 1.5 oz (40 grams) butter, soft